UmutGuzel/MoneyDetection/README.md

 knnTrain.py

 for every images
-    exctract features nad save to a list split the list to trainig, and test pass training to the classfier check score with test data
+    exctract features and save to a list split the list to trainig, and test pass training to the classfier check score with test data